Skip to content

 Format

-For the above reasons we are going to specify our scopes and rules as:
+For the above reasons we are going to specify our permissions and actions as:

 reports/<duration>/<action>